Jakub Wójcicki

-Jakub Wójcicki (born 9 July 1988) is a Polish professional footballer who plays as a right-back for Polish club Znicz Pruszków.
+Jakub Wójcicki (born 9 July 1988) is a Polish professional footballer who plays as a right-back or forward for IV liga Masovia club Weszło Warsaw.

 Career

 On 20 July 2013, he made his Ekstraklasa debut coming on as substitute in a match against Cracovia.

-On 11 January 2018, Wójcicki signed a two and a half year contract with Jagiellonia Białystok.
+On 11 January 2018, Wójcicki signed a two-and-a-half-year contract with Jagiellonia Białystok.

 On 31 July 2020, he moved to Zagłębie Lubin.

-On 21 October 2022, Wójcicki was registered to play in II liga for his childhood club Znicz Pruszków.
+On 21 October 2022, Wójcicki was registered to play in II liga for his childhood club Znicz Pruszków, where he was mainly used as a centre-forward.

+On 16 July 2024, Wójcicki moved to IV liga Masovia club Weszło Warsaw.